MASQ-Project/Node/PRACTICE.md

 are no specific tests for the test code, because we test it by using it for testing.

 #### Production Code
-Our production Rust code is currently in two main places: in the `node` directory and in the `dns_utility` directory.
-The `dns_utility` is heavily platform-dependent, and any changes to it should be assiduously tested on all three platforms, while `node` contains comparatively little platform-dependent code.

-`dns_utility` has always been its own separate thing, but `node` started out as a collection of separate projects, and was over a series of steps brought together into one project.
-If you look, you can still see evidence of this in the arrangement of the code.
+Our production Rust code is currently in these directories:

+* `automap` - code for working with the local LAN router
+* `dns_utility` - code for subverting and reverting the machine's DNS configuration
+* `masq` - a command-line interface to the Daemon and the Node
+* `masq_lib` - code that is used in two or more subprojects
+* `node` - code providing functionality for the Daemon and the Node

-Other top-level directories, such as `mock_rest_server`, `multinode_integration_tests`, and `port_exposer`,
-are testing infrastructure and never appear in distributions.
+Other top-level directories, such as `multinode_integration_tests` and `port_exposer`, are testing infrastructure and never appear in distributions.

 Both the top-level project directory and each of the subsidiary source directories have a subdirectory